-This year we celebrate the 100th anniversary of U.S. women gaining the right to vote after decades of struggle, protest, and lobbying of state and federal governments.
+Last year, we celebrated the 100th anniversary of U.S. women gaining the right to vote after decades of struggle, protest, and lobbying of state and federal governments.
 The right to vote was a vital step forward for women’s fuller participation in government and civil society.
 This participation also paved the way for increasing numbers of American women to serve their country in diplomatic capacities, representing their country at home and abroad.

 As a member of both the U.S. Department of State’s Civil Service and Foreign Service, Claudia Anyaso connected people across the globe as a public diplomacy officer and expert on exchange programs for over 40 years.

 Anyaso grew up in humble circumstances in the 1940s and 1950s in a segregated suburb of Baltimore, Maryland.
 She and her cousins were part of a vanguard of students selected to begin school integration efforts during her junior high years.
 As an undergraduate at Morgan State University from 1962 to 1966, Anyaso became very active in the civil rights movements of the time.
 She joined with fellow students in several protests against a local segregated shopping plaza.